Skip to main content

 Non-Supplanting

-Services, Training, Officers, Prosecution (STOP) funding is included in the Violence Against Women Act, which was reauthorized in 2013.
-STOP Violence Against Women Subrecipients must adhere to all requirements in the VAWA Act
+Services, Training, Officers, Prosecution (STOP) funding is included in the Violence Against Women Act, which was reauthorized in the Violence Against Women Act Reauthorization Act of 2022 in Division W of the Consolidated Appropriations Act of 2022 (VAWA 2022; P.L.
+117-103).

 In addition, STOP subrecipients must adhere to all requirements in the DOJ Grants Financial Guide and the OMB Uniform Guidance.